BiocPy/cellarr/README.md

 )
 ```

+The build process usually involves 3 steps:

+1. **Scan the Collection**: Scan the entire collection of files to create
+a unique set of gene symbols.
+Store this gene set as the
+`gene_metadata` TileDB file.
+2. **Store Cell Metadata**: Store cell metadata as the
+`cell_metadata` TileDB file.
+3. **Remap and Orient Data**: For each dataset in the collection,
+remap and orient the gene dimension using the gene set from Step 1.
+This step ensures consistency in gene measurement and order, even if
+some genes are unmeasured or ordered differently in the original experiments.

 ***Note: The objects to build the `CellArrDataset` are expected to be fairly consistent, especially along the feature dimension.
 if these are `AnnData` or `H5AD`objects, all objects must contain an index (in the `var` slot) specifying the gene symbols.***

 Check out the [documentation](https://biocpy.github.io/cellarr/tutorial.html) for more details.

 ----

-#### TODO: This following section does not work yet.
+#### TODO: This following section does not work yet

-Users have the option to reuse the `dataset` object retuned when building the dataset or by creating a `CellArrDataset` object by initializng it to the path where the files were created.
+Users have the option to reuse the `dataset` object retuned when building the dataset or by creating a `CellArrDataset` object by initializing it to the path where the files were created.

 ```python
 # Create a CellArrDataset object from the existing dataset